24 Jan 2023

 What are the benefits of taking on a board role?

 A board role enables you to broaden the application of your intellectual capacity and leverage skills you don’t have the opportunity to use in a functional role.
 It also allows you to take the skills and experience gained in one sector and use them to help companies in another.

-This provides exposure to other industries and organizations which you wouldn’t have otherwise had the opportunity to work in as an executive or CEO.
+This provides exposure to other industries and organisations which you wouldn’t have otherwise had the opportunity to work in as an executive or CEO.
 What’s more, it gives you the opportunity to be a mentor, helping to guide the CEO and other function leaders – a role that is in itself, highly rewarding.

 Today, board members are expected to take a stance on social issues.